 - Barracuda Reputation - This feature leverages data on network addresses and domain names collected from spam traps and throughout other systems on the Internet.
 The sending histories associated with the IP addresses of all sending mail servers are analyzed to determine the likelihood of legitimate messages arriving from those addresses.
-IP addresses of incoming connections are compared to the Barracuda Reputation Blocklist and the Barracuda Reputation Whitelist, if enabled, and suspicious incoming messages are either blocked, tagged or quarantined.
+IP addresses of incoming connections are compared to the Barracuda Reputation Block List and the Barracuda Reputation Allow List, if enabled, and suspicious incoming messages are either blocked, tagged or quarantined.

 Declaring an invalid “from” address is a common practice by spammers.
 The Barracuda Email Security Gateway Sender Authentication layer uses a number of techniques on inbound mail to both validate the sender of an email message and apply policy, including domain name spoof protection, performing a DNS lookup of domain names and enforcing RFC 821 compliance.

 Sender Policy Framework (SPF) tracks sender authentication by having domains publish reverse MX records to display which machines are designated as mail sending machines for that domain.
 The recipient can check those records to make sure mail is coming from a designated sending machine.

 DomainKeys (DKIM) dictates that a sending domain cryptographically signs outgoing messages, allowing the sending domain to assert responsibility for a message.
 When receiving a message from a domain, the recipient can check the signature of the message to verify that the message is, indeed, from the sending domain and that the message has not been tampered with.